MostAwesomeDude/construct/docs/advanced.rst

 >>> CString(encoding="utf8").build(b"hello")
 b'hello\x00'

-Last but not least, a GreedyString does the same thing that GreedyBytes does.
-It reads until the end of stream and decodes it using the specified encoding.
+Last but not least, GreedyString does the same thing as GreedyBytes.
+It reads until the end of stream and then decodes it using the specified encoding.
+Tunneling is discussed later.

 >>> GreedyString(encoding="utf8").parse(b"329817392189")
 '329817392189'